exevil/Keys-For-Sketch/README.md

 #### — I removed Keys and my custom shortcuts manually from System Preferences, but tools with single-character shortcuts (like Pencil or Vector) are still using previously defined values.
 How to reset it to defaults too?
 Since Sketch manages single character shortcuts by itself, you should delete `keyBindings.plist` from `~/Library/Application Support/com.bohemiancoding.sketch3/` folder and restart Sketch to return default tools shortcuts.

+#### — Some menu items aren't shown in Keys.
+How to fix?
+Access these menu items manually through app menu and Keys should show it properly.

 #### — My issue isn't listed here.
 What now?
 Please check the [open issues list](https://github.com/exevil/Keys-For-Sketch/issues) and feel free to create a new one if you don't see your problem there.